 3. Chow, V. T., Open Channel Hydraulics, New York: McGraw-Hill, 1959.

-Uniform Open Channel Flow and the Manning Equation
+This post is part of the series: Uniform Open Channel Flow and the Manning Equation

 - Introduction to the Manning Equation for Uniform Open Channel Flow Calculations